Floquet-induced localization in long-range many-body systems: Dynamical analysis of the MBL phase

+To better understand the MBL phase in long-range interacting systems, it is highly insightful to investigate the dynamical properties.
+Here, we focus on measuring imbalance that can quantify the ability of the system to conserve the initial information.
+In fact, we pursue two main objectives: (i) illustrating the localization dynamics of the system; and (ii) providing further affirmation for the phase boundary determined by $\langle r\rangle$, in particular the absence of MBL for $a{=}b{<}1.5$. \\

-\emph{Dynamics of Imbalance.--} While in the ergodic phase, the imbalance has to saturate to zero, showing no memory about the initial state, in the MBL phase it reaches a finite value, resembling the memory of its initial state~\cite{coldatoms1,coldatoms4,Hierarchy}.
-Fig.~\ref{fig:MI} illustrates random-averaged imbalance versus $t$ for: (a) uniform; and (b) nonuniform couplings.
-After a transition time, the imbalance relaxes to a plateau for $a{\geq}1.5$ in Fig.~\ref{fig:MI}(a) signaling the MBL phase, which is in full agreement with the level statistics analysis.
-Remarkably, for $a<1.5$ the imbalance never reaches a plateau and continuously goes down, signaling ergodicity.
-This confirms that for the choice of $\tau=0.1$, $\theta=\pi$ the critical power-law coupling is $a_c\simeq 1.5$, again in agreement with level statistics analysis.
-For nonuniform couplings (i.e. $b{\ll} a{\rightarrow}\infty$), in Fig.~\ref{fig:MI}(b), we plot the imbalance as a function of $t$ for various $b$'s.
-All the curves, clearly show the MBL phase and the saturation values are very close to each other, showing that in localized system the saturation of imbalance hardly changes by $b$.
+We initialize a system of size $L{=}16$ in N\'eel state $\vert\psi(0)\rangle{=}\vert{\uparrow\downarrow\ldots\uparrow\downarrow}\rangle$.
+The evolution of the system after $t$ times kicking is given by $\vert\psi(t)\rangle{=} (U_F)^t \vert\psi(0)\rangle$.
+The imbalance is defined as $I(t){=}2/L\sum_{i}(-1)^{i+1}\langle S^{z}_{i}\rangle$, where $\langle S^{z}_{i}\rangle{=}\langle \psi(t) \vert S^{z}_{i}\vert\psi(t) \rangle$ and the normalization in the definition guarantees that $I(0){=}1$.
+In the following, we set $\theta{=}\pi$ and $\tau{=}0.1$ to be sure that the system evolves in MBL phase.
+For achieving good statistics and converging results, we generate 1000 random samples and denote the random-averaged imbalance as $\langle I(t) \rangle$.
+While in the ergodic phase, the imbalance has to relax to zero, showing no memory about the initial state, in the MBL phase it reaches a finite value, resembling the presence of memory~\cite{coldatoms1,coldatoms4,Hierarchy}.
+Fig.~\ref{fig:MI} (a) illustrates random-averaged imbalance $\langle I(t) \rangle$ versus $t$ for vrious values of uniform couplings ($a{=}b$).
+After a transport time, the imbalance relaxes to a plateau for $a{\geq}1.5$, signaling that the system is strongly localized and all particles will stay close to their original positions during time evolution.
+This is in full agreement with the level statistics analysis presented in the previous section.
+For $a{<}1.5$ the imbalance gradually relaxes to zero and, hence, the system will thermalize in a long-time.
+This confirms that for the choice of $\tau{=}0.1$, $\theta{=}\pi$ the critical power-law coupling is $a_c{\simeq} 1.5$, again in agreement with level statistics analysis.
+For the sake of completeness, in the inset of Fig.~\ref{fig:MI} (a) we plot the random-averaged imbalance for a system with short-range tunneling and Ising interaction, i.e. $a{=}b{\rightarrow}\infty$.
+For nonuniform couplings, in Fig.~\ref{fig:MI}(b), we plot the imbalance as a function of $t$ for various $b$'s.
+Interestingly, in the localized phase the dynamics of imbalance and its saturation hardly changes by $b$.
+Clearly, all the curves after some transport time relax to a non-zero constant showing that system can preserve the initial information during the long-time simulation.